The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 • Organise your records:

-Organize your records by gathering documentation for all your Airbnb bookings and payouts, as well as any cleaning and maintenance expenses.
+Organise your records by gathering documentation for all your Airbnb bookings and payouts, as well as any cleaning and maintenance expenses.
 This should also include utility bills (if you pay them), insurance premiums, and any costs related to repairs or replacements.
 Additionally, keep track of professional fees, such as those paid to your accountant or property manager, to ensure your records are complete and up to date.

 • Research and select software: